scalemailted/detective-game/readme.md

 # Detective Game
 ## Clue-based Lateral Logic Game

+## Objective
-This is a stateless game.
-The player must investigate the premsises and detrime based on testimony and evidence who the liar is, i.e. the murderer.
+The player must investigate the premises and detrime based on testimony and evidence who the liar is, i.e. the murderer.

+## Technology
+This is a stateless game system, written in HTML & Bootstrap.